 Representatives and Observers had the following comments on the eligibility criteria for EQ reviewers:

 Ms. Vanich agreed that the EQ reviewer should have appropriate authority and the ability to push back.
-She encouraged the Task Force to revisit the application material in paragraphs A10 and A11 in proposed ISQC 2 to avoid diminishing the requirement.
+She encouraged the Task Force to revisit the application material in paragraphs A10 and A11 in proposed ISQC 2 to avoid diminishing the authority of the EQ reviewer the required.
 She also noted that guidance is needed on how SMPs can meet the requirement and asked the Task Force to consider whether the firm should have a requirement to not use an individual as an EQ reviewer if they have received a negative inspection finding.

 Mr. Hansen noted the importance of an EQ reviewer’s stature within the firm to withstand challenges from those with greater authority or oversight of the EQ reviewer.
 He also noted the importance of reinforcing the EQ reviewer’s independence from the client (e.g., the role of the client in determining who is appointed as the EQ reviewer).